As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see the Link Manager section when you log into your WordPress dashboard you will need to install a plugin.
-In this step-by-step tutorial, you will learn how to add and manage blogroll links on your sidebar using WordPress plugins.
+If the Links menu section is not displayed when you log into your WP admin area, you can add this feature via a plugin.
+In this tutorial, you will learn how to add, edit, delete and manage blogroll links on your site’s sidebar using WordPress plugins.

 Link Manager